Microsoft DOS attrib command

 Typing attrib by itself displays all files in the current directory and each of their attributes.
 If any file is hidden, it also displays those files.

-As can be seen in the above example, we typed the dir command to list the files in the current directory and could only see the "computer.bat" file listed.
-However, if you type attrib by itself, there are three files in this directory, "computer.bat" with read-only, "example.txt" with hidden, and "hope.txt" with the hidden and read-only attribute.
+As seen in the example above, we typed the dir command to list the files in the current directory and could only see the "computer.bat" file listed.
+However, typing attrib by itself shows three files in this directory, "computer.bat" with read-only, "example.txt" with hidden, and "hope.txt" with the hidden and read-only attribute.

 attrib +r autoexec.bat